 Barnes Wallis played a key role in developing the airships of the 1920s and early 1930s.
-He designed a geodesic design in the Vicker’s R100 spaceship.
+He designed a geodesic design in the Vicker’s R100 airship.
 Airship development was abandoned after the Hindenburg disaster, but his geodesic airframe was adapted for conventional planes.
 The structure gave pilots a better chance of returning home, even after experiencing a direct hit from anti-aircraft fire.

 In 1943, the allies were under pressure from the Soviet Union to open a second front against Germany.
 However, at the time, Britain didn’t feel ready to invade mainland Europe.
 Therefore, a high priority was placed on strategic bombing as a way of attacking the enemy and showing Stalin they were serious in defeating Germany.

-To his great disappointment, his first bombs real bombs failed to bounce and exploded on impact.
-This necessitated more modifications and asking the pilots to fly at an even lower height.
-Wallis managed to make the new bombs just in time and in May 1943, his bombs were successfully used in ‘Operation Chastise’ – attacking the Mohne, Eder and Sopre dams in the Ruhr area.
+To his great disappointment, his first real bombs failed to bounce and explode on impact.
+This required more modifications to the bombs and also a request that the pilots fly at an even lower height.
+Wallis managed to make the new bombs just in time; and in May 1943, his bombs were successfully used in ‘Operation Chastise’ – attacking the Mohne, Eder and Sorpre dams in the Ruhr area.

-- Barnes Wallis at Amazon.co.uk at Amazon.co.uk
+- Barnes Wallis at Amazon.co.uk

 Famous English people – Famous English men and women.
 From Anne Boleyn and Queen Elizabeth I to Henry VIII and Winston Churchill.
 Includes the great poets – William Shakespeare, William Blake and William Wordsworth.

 Great military leaders – Famous military figures and leaders.
 Includes Genghis Khan, Saladin, Alexander the Great, Napoleon and Erwin Rommel.